sudo-labs/react-workshop/src/v2/README.md

 # Version 2 of workshop content
-This verison contains all functionality in one giant component
+This verison introduces state and interaction by adding items to the list